gdcooney/blog/src/data/blog/14-04-multi-ai-design-session.md

 ## The Process

 A couple of weeks back, with ChatGPT help, i created a design for a system I'm building.
-This afternoon, I revisited the chat session where we'd previoulsy fleshed out most of the system design and asked ChatGPT to create a new user specification / workflow document.
+This afternoon, I revisited the chat session where we'd previously fleshed out most of the system design and asked ChatGPT to create a new user specification / workflow document.
 ChatGPT being the helpful robot he is, eagaly obliged.

 I then gave Gemini 2.5 my solution architecture document and the user specification document and asked for help designing my UI.

-Gemini, ChatGPT and I iterated through a series of followup design questions and eventaully agreed on the UI design.
+Gemini, ChatGPT and I iterated through a series of followup design questions and eventually agreed on the UI design.
 Now came the fun bit.

 One by one, Gemini outlined each of the UI workflows.
 We made some tweaks, agreed, and then he gave me a detailed description of the UI componnets we needed to build.
 My task was then to sketch the design on paper.